 Take a look at this picture my 4-year old son created.
 What do you see?

-What did he see?
+So, what did he see?

-- You don’t know everything.
+You don’t know everything.
 I came into this exercise 100% certain that those images were balloons.
 The middle one was just a different one.
 My mind was closed to my son's perspective because I already knew what he was going to say.
-If we want to be innovative in our businesses and careers, we have to approach our customer and client interview sessions with a, “I don’t know anything” "I’m here to learn” attitude.
-If we don’t, we risk uncovering the true meaning behind their thoughts and actions.
-Without fully knowing and understanding our customers and clients, our chances of helping them design innovative brands are slim-to-none.
+If we want to be innovative in our businesses and careers, we have to approach our customer and client interview sessions with a "I’m here to learn” attitude.
+If we don’t, we will likely fail in uncovering the true meaning behind their thoughts and actions.
+Without fully knowing and understanding our customers and clients, our chances of helping them go to their next level are slim-to-none.

-- Pay attention.
-At one point during my interview, I was taking notes while my son talked.
+Pay attention.
+At one point during my interview, I busted out my phone’s notes app and took notes while my son talked - some of the things he was saying were priceless and I had to capture them!
 He did not like that at all.
 He even stopped me at one point and asked, “What did I just say?”
 I couldn’t answer.
 I just missed an opportunity to build trust with him and gain insight into what really mattered to him.
 I was too busy writing.
-Am I doing the same thing with my clients?
-Am I too worried about remembering what they are saying (vs. looking them in the eyes and feeling what they’re saying)?
-I stopped taking notes.
-I just listened and asked questions.
-As a result, my son became more engaged (and animated!).
+Now, I often pause and ask myself, “Am I doing the same thing with my clients?
+Am I too worried about remembering what they are saying, instead of looking them in the eyes and feeling what they’re saying?”
+I immediately stopped taking notes, and focused on having a conversation with him.
+I simply listened and asked thoughtful questions that enticed detailed responses.
+As a result, my son became more engaged (and animated)!
 And guess what?
 I remembered everything he said.
-My ears weren’t the only things engaged.
+My ears weren’t the only things focused on him.
 My brain was, too.

 Are you seeing balloons or eyeballs?
 In what ways can you stretch your imagination in business?
 In your life?